yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

   \list -> print $ sum list
 ~~~~~~
 </div>
-You can compile this code to verify it keeps working.
+You can compile this code to verify that it works.

 Imagine what it would look like without the `(>>)` and `(>>=)`.